 - 'God' אלהים,

-I fear that our modern society has lost some sort of respect for sacred building, places, books, or even people.
-This is a great irony as in truth, we do not address earthly important personalities by their first or family names either; we say, Mr President, Mr Speaker, your Honor, your Majesty, etc...
+I fear that our modern society has lost some sort of respect for things such as sacred buildings, places, books, or even people.
+This is a great irony as in truth, even in our society we are taught to not address earthly important personalities by their first or family names either.
+We say, Mr President, Mr Speaker, your Honor, your Majesty, etc…

 I am aware that some may disagree with me about these rules concerning the Sacred Name, and even would tell me that since the Brit seems to infer that now WE are the "Temple of HaShem", we can use the Name.
-To this I would say that if we really believe that WE are the Temple of HaShem, we should never set foot in palaces of worldly materialism such as Malls and department store.
+To this I would say that if we really believe that WE are the Temple of HaShem, we should never set foot in palaces of worldly materialism such as Malls and department stores.
 We should never watch TV or listen to worldly music, as through our eyes and ears, we would bring ungodliness into the Temple which is forbidden.
-And even if we were to completely go out of this world and live somewhere by ourselves in a cave, we would at this point discover the depth of the truth of the Words of the Master, "For out of the heart come forth wicked thoughts, murder, adultery and other kinds of sexual immorality, theft, lies, slanders. . . . "(Mat 15:19 CJB) I have actually done the experiment!!!
+And even if we were to completely go out of this world and live somewhere by ourselves in a cave, we would at this point discover that iniquity mostly comes from our hearts, not our environment.
+Thus the depth of the truth of the Words of the Master, "For out of the heart come forth wicked thoughts, murder, adultery and other kinds of sexual immorality, theft, lies, slanders. . . . "(Mat 15:19 CJB) would very much come true.
+I have actually done the experiment!

 On a midrashic level, there are some other ways in which we regularly deface HaShem's Name.
 The Tanach teaches us that we are made in the similitude and image of HaShem, therefore, whatever wrong we do to those made in His Image, we do to Him.

--Whenever we publicly shame someone made in His image, we publicly shame Him.
-(Deut 20:8 :we will talk about this next week)
+- Whenever we publicly shame someone made in His image, we publicly shame Him.
+(Deut 20:8)

-The examples are endless and at this time when we will soon enter the season of introspection that precedes the Fall Festivals, it should cause us to review some of the standards of our lives.
+The examples are endless and this time when we enter the season of introspection that precedes the Fall Festivals should cause us to review some of the standards of our lives.
 We should ask ourselves:

 The King will say to them,